 For successful completion of the course, MPhil students must submit the following written work for examination:

-- An assessed research essay (set essay) of not more than 6,000 words in length (excluding footnotes, tables, appendices and bibliography), on a subject chosen by the candidate from a list published each year by the Division and related to the optional paper they are taking.
-The subject of the essay must not overlap the subject of the thesis.
+- An assessed set essay of not more than 6,000 words in length including the title page and footnotes, but excluding figures, tables, appendices and bibliography, on a subject chosen by the candidate from a list published each year by the Division and related to the option paper they are taking from among those listed under the code heading MPhil Paper 3.
+The subject of the essay must not overlap the subject of the dissertation.

-This assignment counts for 20% of the total marks.
+This element counts for 20% of the student's overall mark for the course.

 - Written examinations on: